Guinea Pig Size-O-Meter

 Some guinea pigs have long coats that can disguise ribs, hip bones and spine, while a short coat may highlight these areas.
 You will need to gently feel your pet which can be a pleasurable bonding experience for both you and your guinea pig.

-- Ensure your guinea pig has an unlimited supply of good quality hay or fresh grass which are an essential form of fibre for guinea pigs.
-Hay and grass are necessary for their teeth, digestive system and to keep them occupied.
+• Ensure your guinea pig has an unlimited supply of good quality hay or fresh grass which are an essential form of fibre for guinea pigs.
+Hay and grass are necessary for your guinea pig's teeth, digestive system and to keep them occupied.
 Lawnmower (grass) clippings should never be fed due to potentially fatal conditions they may cause.

-- Guinea pigs can get fat quickly if they don’t eat the right food or don’t take enough exercise.
-Use our body condition score chart (Pet Size-O-Meter)every four weeks or so to check your guinea pig’s body condition score.
+• Full-grown guinea pigs can get fat quickly if they don’t eat the right food or don’t do enough exercise.
+Use our guinea pig size chart every four weeks or so to check your guinea pig’s body condition score.